A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 - Accommodation Options: the Best Western Derby Inn *** has the best reviews in town, while the Wild Eagle Lodge ** is a great 2-star option!
 Airbnb fans, you should check out this charming waterfront cabin or this spacious, entire home.

-If you feel the need for speed, head up to Eagle River and take on the many different tracks available at Kartway!
+If you need speed, head to Eagle River and race on the many different tracks available at Kartway!

 If you like going around corners sideways, the Slick Track has got you covered.
 If it’s pure speed you’re after, the Oval Track has the fastest karts available.